frzi/swiftui-model3dview/README.md

 ```swift
 import Model3DView
 ```
-*If Xcode throws errors while resolving dependencies, you can temporarily link to the `main` branch, opposed to using a tagged version.*
+> **Note** If Xcode throws errors while resolving dependencies, you can temporarily link to the `main` branch, opposed to using a tagged version.*

 <br>